StrawberryStego/cs131/a2/README.md

 but for unorganized filenames like A.mp4, it can be useful to input a seasonNumber.

 ## Installation
-Simply grab tv_renamer.sh and run using bash.
+Download tv_renamer.sh.
+Make sure the script is executable, i.e., chmod 777 tv_renamer.sh.
+Run using bash.

 ## Examples
 >`/Chernobyl (Season 1)/`